Please see below for full Important Safety Information and click here for full Prescribing Information for PIQRAY® (alpelisib) tablets.

 A negative result from a plasma specimen does not mean that the patient’s tumor is negative for genomic findings.
 Patients who are negative for PIK3CA mutation should be reflexed to routine biopsy and their tumor mutation status confirmed using an FDA-approved tumor tissue test, if feasible to receive a tissue sample for that patient.

 Foundation Medicine generally expects to provide results in 12 days or less from specimen receipt.

 PlK3CA mutation CDx testing includes 11 different mutations in the PIK3CA gene as part of the FDA-approved indication.
 These include: C420R in Exon 7; E542K, E545K/A/D/G and Q546R/E in Exon 9; and H1047R/L/Y in Exon 20.
 Click here.

 To obtain the shipment kit for FoundationOne®CDx or FoundationOne®Liquid CDx, please contact Foundation Medicine Client Services at 1-888-988-3639.

 To find out the cost of FoundationOne®CDx or FoundationOne® Liquid CDx and if these tests are covered by the patient's insurance, please contact Foundation Medicine Client Services at 1-888-988-3639 or the appropriate insurance provider.
-Some patients may be eligible for financial assistance.
 To learn more click here.

 For technical information about FoundationOne®CDx or FoundationOne®Liquid CDx, please contact Foundation Medicine Client Services at 1-888-988-3639.